 1. The three lobes of the bottom lip – The Heath Spotted Orchid are normally longer and wider than the middle one.

-2. The Common Spotted Orchid has more defined coloured loops (normally two), a landing strip guide for pollinating insects.
+2. The Common Spotted Orchid has more defined coloured loops (normally two), a landing strip guide for pollinating insects like bees.
 The Heath Spotted Orchid has more broken up or spotted lines/marks there.

 The Joy Of Plants In The UK

 I have said before I am far removed from being a ‘gardener’, but it is true I enjoy wandering amongst the fields and garden looking for the small things that bring colour and life to the world.

 A wild garden is a more perfect fit for me.
 Each year new surprises and new wild flowers springing up, with insects all around.
 Also a place for practicing macro photography without travelling far at all!
 I wonder what else will appear this summer.